microsoft/pxt-adafruit/docs/lessons/catch-the-egg-game/quiz-answers.md

 led.plot(eggX, eggY)
 ```

 ## 4. .
-Write the code that resets the egg after it has fallen past the bottom of the BBC micro:bit.
+Write the code that resets the egg after it has fallen past the bottom of the @boardname@.

 <br/>